opennode/waldur-core/docs/guide/import-openstack-instance.rst

     $ nodeconductor importopenstackinstance

-KillBill and Zabbix plugin should be installed for a successful command execution.
+OpenStack, KillBill and Zabbix plugins should be installed for a successful command execution.